po1sigala/live/01-Class-Content/18-NoSQL/01-Activities/06-Stu_Update-Delete/README.md

 * Why do you need to require the `ObjectId()` when sending an `_id` string in JSON?

+* When deleting a document, how can we inform users that the document with `_id` they provided was found in our collection?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge: